Built to Last (Sick of It All album)

-Built to Last is a studio album by American band Sick of It All, released in 1997.
+Built to Last is the fourth studio album by American band Sick of It All, released in 1997.
 Equal Vision Records held the exclusive rights to release it on vinyl.

 The album peaked at No. 32 on the Billboard Heatseekers Albums chart.

 Production

 Built to Last was the result of a year's work for Sick of It All, with pre-production beginning in late 1995/early 1996.
 The recording took place at Normandy Sound, in Warren, Rhode Island (where their first three albums had been recorded), and in two studios in California.

 Critical reception

 The Washington Post wrote that "the music and attitude are entirely predictable, but the 'hey-hey-heys' are rather charming."
 Entertainment Weekly wrote that the band manages "to overcome the genre’s bark-and-lunge cliches simply because they’re so archetypal; these guys can actually make you feel the fury behind a song called 'Us Vs. Them'."